dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 I will finish with a note on emerging **DAG riding** BFT Consensus solutions.

 ## DAG Trans: Reliable Causal Broadcast

-Fin is quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model.
-It operates with a single propose-vote commit rule embedded into the DAG.
-Fin is meant for demonstration purposes, not as a full-fledged BFT Consensus system design.
-The main takeaway from Fin is that **by separating reliable transaction dissemination from Consensus, BFT Consensus based on DAG Trans can be made simple and highly performant at the same time**.

   <img src="/images/FIN/basic-DAG.png" width="500"  class="center"  />